Prospective Students

 Welcome to UC Berkeley!
 Congratulations on being admitted to the College of Letters & Science!

-We are delighted you are interested in applying to the Media Studies major and look forward to advising you.
-This page is intended to help incoming transfer students prepare for applying to the Media Studies major, as well as answer questions you might have.
+We are delighted you are interested in declaring the Media Studies major and look forward to advising you.
+This page is intended to help new incoming junior transfer students prepare for transitioning to UC Berkeley, declaring the Media Studies major, and enrolling in fall 2025 classes.
+Many of your questions will be answered here and during Golden Bear Advising (GBA).

 Below are a few important dates related to Media Studies, Golden Bear Advising (GBA), and Golden Bear Orientation (GBO):

-Below are the first steps incoming transfer students should take in preparation to participate in Golden Bear Advising (GBA) and enroll in classes on Tuesday, June 11:
+Below are the first steps incoming junior transfer students should take in preparation to participate in Golden Bear Advising (GBA), which is from June 24 through July 8, and enroll in classes on Tuesday, July 15:

-1. Get to know us.
-Read through the Media Studies website, paying particular attention to the Declared Fall 2021 or Later Curriculum on the Requirements page as well as the Applying: Overview and Applying: Prerequisites pages.
+2. Get to know us.
+Read through the Media Studies website, paying particular attention to the Declared Fall 2021 or Later Curriculum on Requirements page as well as the Applying: Overview and Applying: Prerequisites pages.

-2. Complete Golden Bear Advising (GBA), including your L&S Modules, and watch for bCourses notifications and emails from the Media Studies Program*.
+3. Complete Golden Bear Advising (GBA), including all four GBA modules, one focused on L&S, by the end of GBA, which is July 8.
+Watch for bCourses announcements and emails from the Media Studies Program.

-3. Identify the Media Studies courses you’ve already completed and make a plan for applying to the Media Studies major.
+4. Identify the Media Studies prerequisites you’ve already completed and make a plan for completing the remaining prerequisites for the major in fall 2025.
 See below, Section A.

-4. Decide which concentrationDigital Studies, Global Cultural Studies, or Media Law & Policy–you want to pursue.
+5. Decide which concentration–Digital Studies, Global Cultural Studies, or Media Law & Policy – you want to pursue.
 See below, Section B.

-6. Check out FAQs.
+7. Check out the Frequently Asked Questions (FAQ).
 See below, Section D.

 Identify your Media Studies transfer coursework

-• If you attended a California community college, look up your community college, UC Berkeley and Media Studies on assist.org.
+• If you attended a California community college, look up your community college, UC Berkeley, and Media Studies on assist.org.
 If a course is on Assist, it has been approved as a Media Studies prerequisite.
-For courses not on assist.org, you will need to submit the course description and syllabus for approval using the Intended Majors Media Studies Course Substitution Form for review.
+For courses not on assist.org, you will need to submit the course description and syllabus for approval using the Intended Majors Media Studies Course Substitution Form for our faculty to review.
+We encourage you to do this during GBA.
+The decision will be emailed to you.
+Do not assume you have met a course requirement without going through this course review.

-• If you attended another school that is not on assist.org, compare the list of Media Studies prerequisites to your other school’s transcript.
+• If you attended another school, four-year college, or out-of-state school that is not on assist.org, compare the list of Media Studies prerequisites to your other school’s transcript.
 If you think you have a course that may satisfy any of these prerequisite requirements, you will need to submit a course description and syllabus for review using the Intended Majors Media Studies Course Substitution Form.
+We encourage you to do this during GBA.
 The decision will be emailed to you.
+Do not assume you have met a course requirement without going through this course review.

 Plan to apply to the Media Studies Major in your first or second semester at Cal

-After you have reviewed the major prerequisites and have identified the requirements you have already satisfied via your transfer coursework, you have got the information you need to determine what courses you need to take to be eligible to apply to the Media Studies major and when you will be able to apply.
-It is important that you take the courses you need to be eligible to apply to the Media Studies major during your first or second semester at Cal.
-See Applying: Overview for information about standard and appeal applications.
+After you have reviewed the major prerequisites and have identified the prerequisites you have already satisfied via your transfer coursework, you have got the information you need to determine what prerequisites you need to take to be eligible to declare the Media Studies major and when you will be able to apply.
+It is important that you complete the four prerequisites you need to be eligible to declare to the Media Studies major during your first (fall 2025) or second (spring 2026) semester at Cal.
+The Media Studies declaration form and declaration periods are on Applying: Overview.

 Section B: Deciding which concentration you want to pursue

-The Media Studies major offers three areas of concentration in its curriculum beginning fall 2021 for students to choose:
+Media Studies offers the following three areas of concentration in its curriculum:

-You should take some time to familiarize yourself with the concentrations and decide which one would be best for your academic interests.
-Students select their area of concentration when they apply to the major, and may begin taking concentration area electives before declaring, so it’s good to determine which concentration you’d like to pursue early on.
-These electives will be part of your major application GPA, along with your prerequisites, if you complete them before you apply to the major.
+Familiarize yourself with the concentrations and decide which one would be best for your academic interests.
+Students select their area of concentration when they declare the major, and may begin taking concentration area electives before declaring, so it’s good to determine which concentration you’d like to pursue early on.
+These electives will be part of your major declaration GPA, along with your prerequisites, if you complete them before you declare the major.
+Your major declaration GPA needs to be above a 2.0.

 Section C: Planning your first semester courses and enrolling